Special Living Options

 Room Selection & Assignment Procedures

-Students who plan to live in FSL Housing must register during the Room Selection, including signing the Statement of Intent and Occupancy Agreement by the registration deadline.
+Students who plan to live in FSL Housing must register during Room Selection, including signing the Statement of Intent and Occupancy Agreement by the registration deadline.
 Students who fail to register for Room Selection will lose their guaranteed housing status and must follow the Non-Guaranteed Housing application process.

 Room Swap and Room Transfer request forms within Fraternity and Sorority Housing must be signed by the RHD or the Director of Fraternity and Sorority Life.